 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Marketers must hold documentary evidence that a testimonial or endorsement used in a marketing communication is genuine and hold contact details for the person who, or organisation that, gives it (rule 3.45).
+Marketers must hold documentary evidence to show that a testimonial or endorsement used in a marketing communication is genuine and must also hold contact details for the person (or organisation) that gives it (Rule 3.45).
 Showing that a testimonial is genuine has two elements; showing that the quote is from a real person and that it reflects what they said.

-Claims within a testimonial must not mislead or be likely to mislead the consumer (3.47).
+Claims within a testimonial must not mislead or be likely to mislead the consumer (Rule 3.47).
 For guidance on making claims in testimonials please see “Claims in testimonials and endorsements”.

 Do not pose as a consumer